 SOURCE: Lowe DA, Wu N, Rohdin-Bibby L, et al. Effects of time-restricted eating on weight loss and other metabolic parameters in women and men with overweight and obesity: The TREAT randomized clinical trial.
 JAMA Intern Med 2020;180:1-9.

-Obesity prevalence in U.S. adults is at an alarming age-adjusted 42.4%.1 Given the fact that even modest weight loss appears to have a beneficial effect on insulin resistance and cardiovascular risk, identifying effective, simple, and acceptable ways for patients to achieve this goal is desirable.
+Obesity prevalence in U.S. adults is at an alarming age-adjusted 42.4%.1 Considering even modest weight loss appears to ameliorate insulin resistance and lower cardiovascular risk, identifying effective, simple, and acceptable ways for patients to achieve this goal is desirable.
 Intermittent fasting has been widely promoted in popular media as a means to lose excess body weight “without dieting.”
-A specific type of intermittent fasting known as time-restricted eating (TRE) refers to eating within a specific time period and fasting outside this time period.
+A specific type of intermittent fasting known as time-restricted eating (TRE) refers to eating within a specific period and fasting outside this period.
 Although TRE’s benefits have been demonstrated in animal models, particularly obese mice, the literature regarding the benefits or effects on human populations is limited in quantity and quality.2

 Out of 1,975 potential candidates, 141 met inclusion criteria and were randomized to CMT or TRE intervention groups.
-Exclusion criteria were extensive and are listed in Table 1.
-Data were collected from 116 participants aged 18 to 64 years with a body mass index (BMI) range of 27 kg/m2 to 43 kg/m2.
+Data were collected from 116 participants age 18 to 64 years with a body mass index (BMI) range of 27 kg/m2 to 43 kg/m2.
 However, only 105 participants completed the study.
 Of the 11 participants who did not complete the study, eight were lost to follow-up and three discontinued the intervention.
-An in-person cohort of 50 participants who lived within a 60-mile radius of the University of California, San Francisco (UCSF) was randomized and enrolled for metabolic testing, with a total of 46 participants completing the four in-person visits.
-Data were collected via a mobile application (app) created for the study, and patients were given a Bluetooth scale that connected to the study app.
-Participants of the TRE group received daily reminders of their eating window through the app.
-All participants were instructed to use the scale daily in the morning prior to eating or drinking and prior to structured physical activity.
+An in-person cohort of 50 participants who lived within a 60-mile radius of the University of California, San Francisco (UCSF) was randomized and enrolled for metabolic testing, with 46 participants completing the four in-person visits.
+Data were collected via a mobile app created for the study, and patients received a Bluetooth scale that connected to the study app.
+The TRE group received daily reminders of their eating window through the app.
+All participants were instructed to use the scale daily in the morning before eating or drinking and before structured physical activity.

 In the in-person cohort, there were no statistically significant within-group or between-group differences in metabolic measurements (fasting glucose, fasting insulin, HOMA-IR, HbA1c, triglycerides, total cholesterol, LDL, or HDL levels).
 A significant decrease in appendicular lean mass was reported in the TRE group (P < 0.001) and between groups (P = 0.009), but not in the CMT group.
-There also was a significant decrease in appendicular lean mass index in the TRE group (P < 0.001) and between groups (P = 0.005), but not in the CMT group.
-Various other body composition measurements (fat mass, lean mass, waist and hip circumference, etc.) were assessed with no significant difference found between the groups.
-Finally, no adverse effects of either intervention were reported in this study.
+There also was a significant decrease in appendicular lean mass index among TRE participants (P < 0.001) and between groups (P = 0.005), but not in the CMT group.
+Various other body composition measurements (e.g., fat mass, lean mass, waist and hip circumference) were assessed with no significant difference found between the groups.
+Finally, no adverse effects of either intervention were reported.

-Although the simplicity of TRE eating may make it easy to implement, the authors in this study showed that there was no statistically significant difference in weight changes or cardiometabolic markers for those who fast for an extended period during the day (TRE) compared to those eating three consistent meals per day (CMT group).
+Although the simplicity of TRE eating may make it easy to implement, Lowe et al showed there was no statistically significant difference in weight changes or cardiometabolic markers for those who fast for an extended period during the day (TRE) compared to those eating three consistent meals per day (CMT).
 The strengths of this study include its randomized control design, the recruitment of participants from across the United States, and inclusion of an in-person cohort to assess metabolic marker measurements.
-This study was conducted for a period of three months, and there was a large percentage of participants who were able to be analyzed at the end of the study period.
+This study was conducted for a period of three months, and there was a large percentage of participants who could be analyzed at the end of the study period.

-However, there are some limitations to this study.
-Alhough the primary objective of the study was to assess the effects of TRE on weight loss and various metabolic markers, only one eating/fasting regimen (eight hours/16 hours) was assessed.
-The reasoning offered by the authors for the chosen TRE interval was to mimic skipping breakfast for the participants, making it easier to adopt.
+However, there were some limitations.
+Although the primary objective was to assess the effects of TRE on weight loss and various metabolic markers, only one eating/fasting regimen (eight hours/16 hours) was assessed.
+The reasoning the authors offered for the chosen TRE interval was to mimic skipping breakfast for the participants, making it easier to adopt.
 Thus, results from this study may not be generalizable to all TRE regimens.

-In a similar study by Chow et al, for example, TRE was compared to an ad libitum diet, and participants randomized to the TRE group were allowed to self-select an eight-hour eating window.3 In this study, the earliest end of the eating period chosen was 5 p.m.
-Although this was a small study population of 20 participants and was unable to address the contribution of TRE timing to the weight loss and metabolic improvements observed in study participants, it is reasonable to question whether alternative eating windows might affect results.
+In a similar study by Chow et al, TRE was compared to an ad libitum diet, and participants randomized to the TRE group were allowed to self-select an eight-hour eating window.3 In this study, the earliest end of the eating period chosen was 5 p.m.
+Although this was a small study population of 20 participants and did not address the contribution of TRE timing to the weight loss and metabolic improvements observed in study participants, it is reasonable to question whether alternative eating windows might affect results.
 Comparison of TRE to a single CMT structure of three meals daily also is a limitation of this study.
-Considering additional CMT eating schedules, such as six smaller evenly distributed meals daily, would be a valuable enhancement.
+Considering additional CMT eating schedules, such as six smaller, evenly distributed meals daily, would be a valuable enhancement.

 - Pellegrini M, Cioffi I, Evangelista A, et al. Effects of time-restricted feeding on body weight and metabolism.
 A systematic review and meta-analysis.
 Rev Endocr Metab Disord 2020;21:17-33.